EU Facts

 • The EU Parliament that consists of directly elected members who represent the people of their member country.

-• The EU Council that consists of the heads of state of the member countries who make the decision for and support the decision made prior in their country.
+• The EU Council that consists of the heads of state of the member countries who make the decision for and support the decision that was made in their home country.

 • The EU Commission represents the interests of the European Union member states and the proposes new laws that the parliament and the council then discuss and can then adopt.